 Paintings and sculptures are on view in the lobby, bar, restaurants, hallways, meeting rooms, and even guestrooms.

-As for the hotel, the guest rooms are comfortable if a little overdue for an update.
+As for the hotel, the guest rooms are comfortable, if a little overdue for an update.
 Breakfast is available (for a fee) in the main dining room.
-And parking is free in the small outdoor lot.
+Parking is free in the small outdoor lot.